Police station gunman guilty of murdering Met sergeant Matt Ratana in custody cell

 Cannabis addict Louis De Zoysa claimed diminished responsibility, but was unanimously convicted after a jury decided that he pulled the weapon’s trigger deliberately and did not suffer an autistic meltdown.

-A three-week trial at Northampton Crown Court was shown distressing video footage of New Zealand-born Met Police Sergeant Matt Ratana being hit in the chest by the first of three shots discharged by De Zoysa within three seconds.
+A three-week trial at Northampton Crown Court was shown distressing CCTV footage of New Zealand-born Met Police Sergeant Matt Ratana being hit in the chest by the first of three shots discharged by De Zoysa.

-Sgt Ratana died of his injuries in hospital despite the efforts of medical staff.

 A second bullet struck the 54-year-old in the thigh, before De Zoysa was wrestled to the ground by other officers as a third round hit the cell wall at Croydon’s Windmill Road custody centre.